n3trnr/Home/_posts/2022-08-16-first-post.markdown

 ---
 <Br>

+## **About me**
+---
 Hi, my name is Minsoo Ju

 Born in Dec 7th 1994

 Currently living in Seoul, Republic of Korea (aka South Korea)

-But soon I will move to Ontario, Canada.
+Also have accomodation in Coquitlam, BC, Canada

-I'm always interested to experiance new skills, knowledges and of course traveling
+I'm always interested in new skills, knowledges and most of all, new experiance

 <br>